Bojidar06/bojkos-thoughts/_posts/2022-23-05-Eating-Chicken-Meat.markdown

 Okey now <br>
 There's a thing called _"CAFOs confined animal feeding operations"._<br>
-This is a part of the factory farming.
-One organization took one chicken that was in a factory and tested what's in the chicken and what's in the feathers and the beak.<br>
+This is a part of the factory farming.<br>
+One organization took one chicken that was in a factory and tested what's in the chicken and what's in the feathers, beak, claws.. its whole body.<br>
 In the claws they found **antibiotics**.<br>
 So I'm trying to figure out how that got in there.<br>
 They also found **arsenic**.
 Now arsenic is a